Melissamij/nomade-dreamer-blog/_posts/2022-11-01-best-spa-in-copenhagen.md

 It's a full spa, with 3 different sauna's, bubble bath, steam room, pool and more.

 I would say I did not have the best experience going there.
 They did not give us any information about the place, it took us a while to realize there was two sauna downstairs connecting to the beach / sea.
-We did not knew about the sauna gus time... so I have mix feeling.
+We did not knew about the sauna gus time… so I have mix feeling.

 But the view is amazing, if you go make sure to do the sauna gus\* before the night comes so you can enjoy the Ocean view.

-***Price:&nbsp; ***They have a lot of different options but it start from 300kr for a spa day.
+*\*\*Price:&nbsp; \*\**They have a lot of different options but it start from 300kr for a spa day.
 Here is a [link](https://booking.marienlyst.dk/da/standalone-extras){: target="_blank" rel="noopener"} for you.

 ### Sofiebadet